olefredrik/fit2csv/mac-app/README_APP.md

         set outputFolder to choose folder with prompt "Select output folder for CSV files" set useDefaultOutput to false
     on error
-        -- User cancelled the dialog, so we use default output under input folder set useDefaultOutput to true
+        -- User cancelled the dialog, so we use default output inside input folder set useDefaultOutput to true
     end try